 - Students who wish to study (for credit) on other institution’s or organization’s study abroad program must secure written permission of the IE Faculty Advisory Committee by completing the Non-SMCM Program Proposal Form available through the Office of International Education.

-- For any study-abroad program, students must complete a course equivalency form through the Office of International Education for any course which does not already have a course equivalency found on the course database on the IE website.
+- For any study-abroad program, students must complete a course equivalency form through the Office of International Education for any course that does not already have a course equivalency found on the course database on the IE website.
 The course must then be evaluated and approved by the Office of the Registrar in consultation with the chair of the department most closely related to the content of the course.
-The student is responsible for filing out the course equivalency, by the deadline, prior to their departure abroad.
-The forms for this process are found within the student’s study abroad application.
+The student is responsible for filling out the course equivalency, by the deadline, prior to their departure abroad.
+The forms for this process are found in the student’s study abroad application.

 - Credits earned in study-abroad courses and programs offered by another institution and approved by St. Mary’s College will be transferred to the student’s transcript when an official transcript is received from the other institution.
 Credits transferred from NSE and institutions abroad follow the policies as outlined in the section, Transfer of Credits from Other Institutions.